TEACHING AND LEARNING PHONICS AT Bonners ce PRIMARY SCHOOL & nURSERY

 Fast paced approach.

-There are 6 phonics phases which the children work through at their own pace.
+There are 6 phonics phases which the children work through.

 - Phonemes: The smallest units of sound that are found within a word